eyalz800/zpp_bits/README.md

 ```

 In some compilers, *SFINAE* works with `requires expression` under `if constexpr` and `unevaluated lambda expression`.
 It means
-that even with aggregate types the number of members can be detected automatically in cases where all members are in the same struct.
+that even with non aggregate types the number of members can be detected automatically in cases where all members are in the same struct.
 To opt-in, define `ZPP_BITS_AUTODETECT_MEMBERS_MODE=1`.
 ```cpp
 // Members are detected automatically, no additional change needed.